MetaCorp/obsidian-augmented-canvas/README.md

 ![Augmented-Canvas-Createflashcards](./assets/AugmentedCanvas-Createflashcards.gif)

--   The plugin adds a command to insert relevant questions in the current canvas.
-The plugin reads your historical activity, reading the last X files modified (configurable in the settings).
+-   The plugin adds a command named "Insert relevant questions".
+This command insert AI generated questions to the current canvas.
+The plugin reads and then send your historical activity to GPT, reading the last X files modified (configurable in the settings).

 -   The plugin adds an action to the edge context menu to regenerate an AI response.